dpalmasan/TRUNAJOD2.0/README.md

 # TRUNAJOD: A text complexity library for text analysis built on spaCy

-``TRUNAJOD`` is a Python library for text complexity analysis build on the high-performance [spaCy](https://spacy.io/) library.
-With all the basic NLP capabilities provided by spaCy (dependency parsing, POS tagging, tokenizing), ``TRUNAJOD`` focuses on extracting measurements from texts that might be interesting for different applications and use cases.
-While most of the indices could be computed for different languages, currently we mostly support Spanish.
-We are happy if you contribute with indices implemented for your language!

 <p align="center">
 <a href="https://github.com/dpalmasan/TRUNAJOD2.0/actions"><img alt="Actions Status" src="https://github.com/dpalmasan/TRUNAJOD2.0/workflows/Test/badge.svg"></a>
 <a href="https://trunajod20.readthedocs.io/en/stable/?badge=stable"><img alt="Documentation Status" src="https://readthedocs.org/projects/trunajod20/badge/?version=stable"></a>